bb-io/docs/src/content/docs/apps/Asana.mdx

 6. Copy API token and paste it to the appropriate field in the BlackBird
 7. Click _Connect_.
 8. Confirm that the connection has appeared and the status is _Connected_.

+### OAuth 2.0 authentication

+1. Navigate to apps and search for Asana.
+If you cannot find Asana then click _Add App_ in the top right corner, select Asana and add the app to your Blackbird environment.
+2. Click _Add Connection_.
+3. Name your connection for future reference e.g. 'My client'.
+4. Click _Connect_.
+5. You will be redirected to Asana's website to authorize Blackbird to access your data.
+6. After authorization, you will be redirected back to Blackbird.
+7. Confirm that the connection has appeared and the status is _Connected_.

 ## Actions